-LEAs/Schools with whom the Institution Has Formal Collaborative Plans North Carolina Support Operations Start and End Dates May 1, 2018 - June 30.
-2019 Priorities Identified in Collaboration with LEAs/Schools Consultant; Other (Educator preparation) Number of Participants FSU Faculty: 1; Other: 100 Activities and/or Programs Implemented to Address the Priorities Participation in UNC Workgroup to deliver analysis of DLI content in educator preparation coursework to inform professional development strategy for faculty.
-Contracted Services (compensation of UNC Work Group members).
-Summary of the Outcome of the Activities and/or Programs Developed alignment document.
-LEAs/Schools with whom the Institution Has Formal Collaborative Plans UNC Appalachian State University Start and End Dates July 2018 - December 2018 Priorities Identified in Collaboration with LEAs/Schools Closing the Achievement Gap; Increasing Achievement of All Students Number of Participants FSU Faculty: 1; Principals and Administrators: 25 Activities and/or Programs Implemented to Address the Priorities Serve on advisory board (Women in Educational Leadership Advisory Council).
+Activities and/or Programs LEAs/Schools with whom the institution Has Formal Collaborative Plans UNC Appalachian State University Start and End Dates July 1, 2019 - June 30, 2020 Priorities Identified in Collaboration with LEAs/Schools Closing the Achievement Gap; Increasing Achievement of All Students; Other (Diversity Leadership Development) Number of Participants FSU Faculty: 1; Public School Teachers - 25; Principals and Administrators - 75; Other - 200 Activities and/or Programs Implemented to Address the Priorities Serve on advisory board (Women in Educational Leadership Advisory Council).
 Review conference proposals.
-Summary of the Outcome of the Activities and/or Programs Worked on the macro leadership aspects of the advisory committee.
-LEAs/Schools with whom the Institution Has Formal Collaborative Plans North Carolina Professors of Educational Leadership Start and End Dates July 2018 - December 2018 Priorities Identified in Collaboration with LEAs/Schools Closing the Achievement Gap; Increasing Achievement of All Students; Healthy Children; Reading/Literacy; Teacher Recruitment/Retention; Other (Leadership Development and Government Advocacy) Number of Participants Principals and Administrators: 300 Activities and/or Programs Implemented to Address the Priorities Serve as board member Summary of the Outcome of the Activities and/or Programs Keep IHE up-to-date with current policies LEAs/Schools with whom the Institution Has Formal Collaborative Plans Cumberland County Schools - Lake Rim Elementary
+Summary of the Outcome of the Activities and/or Programs Worked on the macro leadership aspects of the advisory committee; Statewide conferences and diversity leadership network resource.
+LEAs/Schools with whom the institution Has Formal Collaborative Plans North Carolina Department of Public Instruction - Advisory Board Member for Counseling Standards and Assessment Start and End Dates July 1, 2019 - June 30, 2020 Priorities Identified in Collaboration with LEAs/Schools Closing the Achievement Gap; Increasing Achievement of All Students; Healthy Children; Teacher Recruitment/Retention; Other (Advisory Board Member for Counseling Standards and Assessment) Number of Participants FSU Faculty - 1; Public School Students - 25000; Principals and Administrators - 100 Activities and/or Programs Implemented to Address the Priorities Continued monthly meetings for teamwork reports and strategic improvements regarding career and college readiness preparation.
+Developing assessment protocols for evaluating college counseling programs as related to NCDPI Counselling standards and guidelines for state board approval.
+Support for counselling development and networks with state and national college/career readiness entities.
+Summary of the Outcome of the Draft remodeling template and content input